hrishim/llvl_prog1_book/src/c_pointers.md

 }
 ```

 But as you can see the function takes only three inputs.
 If we want to add another day to the average we have to re-write the function to take an additional parameter.
-A fifth data again requires change to the code.
+Adding data for a fifth day again requires change to the code.

-One way to solve this problem (of having to keep changing code) is to group the temperature data into an **array** of integers.
-Here is how a int array is defined.
+One way to solve this problem is to group the temperature data into an **array** of integers.
+First, lets take a look at how arrays are defined.

+Below are two ways to define an int array.
 We can optionally also specify the number of elements in the array.
 In the first example below the compiler figures out that the array has 5 integer elements.
 In the second example we explicitly tell the compiler we want an array of 4 elements and also specify the data.

 ```c
 //Temp in centigrade.
 We ignore fractions and hold only whole numbers in this example.